quantling/JudiLing.jl/README.md

 You can download and try out this script [here](https://osf.io/sa89x/download).

+## Supports

+There are two types of supports in outputs.
+An utterance level and a set of supports for each cue.
+The former support is also called "synthesis-by-analysis" support.
+This support is calculated by predicted S vector and original S vector and it is used to select the best paths.
+Cue level supports are slices of Yt matrices from each timestep.
+Those supports are used to determine whether a cue is eligible for constructing paths.

 ## Citation

 If you find this package helpful, please cite this as follow: